-Computer-Aided Drafting and Design (CADD)utilizes two- and three-dimensional modeling with conventional methods of graphic communication to solve basic design-related problems.
+Computer-Aided Drafting and Design (CADD) utilizes two- and three-dimensional modeling with conventional methods of graphic communication to solve basic design-related problems.
 Students will be exposed to both theory and laboratory projects as they learn to create a variety of drawings.
 Specific skills taught include, but are not limited to: lettering, geometric construction, orthographic projections, dimensioning and tolerancing, technical processes, and various discipline drawings and media.

 Program Standing: Progression in the Computer Aided Drafting and Design program is contingent upon achievement of a grade of C or greater in each technical and mathematics course with maintenance of a 2.0 cumulative grade point average or above (on a 4 scale).
-Check out our flyer.

 Length of Program